streebs/data-structures-and-algorithms/README.md

 ---

 Each directory contains a different project from my Sophomore Data Structures & Algorithms class in college.
-Each project contains the source code an executable and a readme for some notes about the project.
+Each project contains the source code, an executable, and a readme for some notes about the project.

 For example